 Designing your own surveys and encouraging customer reviews on travel sites are two of the biggest tools you can use to keep bookings coming in.
 In this day and age, the ability to continually provide excellent service is only bested by whether people are telling other travellers you’re providing a great experience.

-Research tells us 76% of travellers are willing to pay more for a hotel with better reviews.
 Giving your guests a survey to fill out during or post-stay is a great way to gather data and reiterate to them what a fantastic time they had.
 That way, if they decide to post online reviews, their positive thoughts will already be formulated.

 Tips for developing your surveys: